 2.3.1 The term "equity derivatives" is given an extended meaning in Part XV in order to ensure that all interests and short positions (see below) in shares of a listed corporation are disclosed.
-The term includes any contract or financial instrument -
+The term includes any - particular derivative you hold you may have rights to acquire shares, rights to require another person to buy shares, or a right to a sum of money depending on the price of certain shares.
+The shares that may be delivered to you, or by you, or are used to determine the price or value of the derivatives are called the "underlying shares" of the equity derivatives.

-- (i) giving a person rights, options or interests in, or in respect of, the underlying shares; - (ii) giving a person rights, options or interests in, or in respect of the rights, options or interests arising under a contract or financial instrument referred to in paragraph (i); and - (iii) whose price or value is calculated wholly or partly by reference to the price or value, or a change in the price or value, of the underlying shares or any rights, options or interests in the underlying shares.
+- (i) contract giving a person rights, options or interests in, or in respect of, the underlying shares; and - (ii) contract whose settlement amount is calculated wholly or partly by reference to the price or value, or a change in the price or value, of the underlying shares or any rights, options or interests in the underlying shares.